Chalo1996/Mpesa_STK_API/README.md

 ### Configuration

-Add 'rest_framework' to your INSTALLED_APPS in settings.py:
+Add or verify if 'rest_framework' is added to your INSTALLED_APPS in settings.py:

 ```
 INSTALLED_APPS = [